AdobeDocs/experience-manager-cloud-manager.en/help/using/using-cloud-manager.md

 ### Quality Check Implementation by SonarQube {#quality-check-implementation-by-sonarqube}

 As part of the pipeline, as depicted above, the code is scanned.
 Currently, this is implemented by SonarQube.
 We have 93 rules which are a combination of generic Java rules and AEM-specific rules (including some from Cognifide's existing rule set).
-A list of these rules can be found here: [SonarQube Rules](assets/sonarqube-rules.xlsx)
+A list of these rules can be found here: [code-quality-rules.xlsx](/using/assets/code-quality-rules.xlsx)

 From these rules, a variety of metrics is calculated, some of which are used as a quality gate before allowing a deployment to the stage environment.